Digital Requirements

 Digital Submissions

-Under MTD for ITSA there are 3 key types of digital submission:
+Under MTD for ITSA there are two types of digital submission:

-• Quarterly (or periodic) update: This is the summary of your quarterly bookkeeping transactions that you need to submit at least every 3 months.
+- Quarterly (or periodic) update: This is the cumulative summary of your bookkeeping transactions to date that you need to submit at least every 3 months.
 You can submit more frequently should you wish to do so.

-• Final declaration (or crystallisation): This is your confirmation of all income received and allowances claimed for the tax year, including non-business and property income.
+- Final declaration: This is your confirmation of all income received and allowances claimed for the tax year, including non-business and property income.

 No more Tax Return